 It was hot and this place was cool.

 To our surprise, there was a small plunge pool toward the back of the dining room.
 The hostess insisted we relax poolside and dip our toes as we sipped our cold drinks.
 We looked over the menu and asked about that delicious smell that filled the air, whatever it was we wanted it.
 “Sorry, that’s not on the menu, it’s my boss’s lunch.”
 As we were the only patrons in the joint, we chatted with the wait staff and ended up chatting with the owner as well.
 He even offered us a bowl of the stew he had made himself for lunch.
 The cafe had only been open a couple of months and we knew we had stumbled upon a real gem.

 There was no doubt that on our recent spontaneous trip to Cartagena, we would make it a priority to visit Cuba 1940s again.

-At the far end of the pool, a stage bridges over the water giving the restaurant a space for entertainers.
-There is live Cuban music everyday; Monday through Saturday nights and on Sunday afternoons.
+At the far end of the pool, a stage bridges over the water giving the restaurant space for entertainers.
+There is live Cuban music every day; Monday through Saturday nights and on Sunday afternoons.
 Our daughter was overcome with excitement when she heard the lively Caribbean Jazz fill the room.
-It held her attention through the entire meal and even afterwards as she sat soaking her feet in the pool and bobbing along.
+It held her attention through the entire meal and even afterward as she sat soaking her feet in the pool and bobbing along.